kirbysayshi/js13k-2020/README.md

 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
 - [ ] Should there be a velocity boost for the paddle movement?
 - [ ] Either a kill zone boundary sphere to keep ball in play, hard edges, or velocity boost for paddle to catch stray balls
+- [ ] Demo level for Al/Phoebe to use as template
 - [ ] Level 01
 - [ ] Level 02
 - [ ] Level 03